ncn-foreigners/NMAR/reference/el_post_solution.md

   Vector of population means for scaled auxiliaries (or NULL).

-- respondent_data:

-  Data frame of respondents.

-- outcome_var:
+- response_outcome:

-  Character; outcome column name in respondent_data.
+  Numeric vector of respondent outcomes.

 - family: